hermish/toronto-data/README.md

 transform the data provided, R is used; you can download version 3.4.0 for free [here](https://www.r-project.org/).

-Once R is installed, load the R console and runn the following command:
+Once R is installed, load the R console and run the following command:

 ```
 install.packages(c("methods", "readr", "XML", "plyr”, “ppls”))
 ```

-This makes sure the the perquisite libraries are installed on your system for the tool kit to convert and analyze the data.
+This makes sure the the prequisite libraries are installed on your system for the tool kit to convert and analyze the data.

 Also, ensure the following command line utilities are installed: unzip and